oofrancisoo/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

     az acr build -t hackfest/service-tracker-ui:$IMAGETAG -r $ACRNAME --no-logs ./app/service-tracker-ui
     ```

 11. Add another task and search for "Publish Build Artifacts".
-Use "charts" for the artifact name and browse to the charts folder for the "Path to publish"
+Click the task and use "charts" for the artifact name and browse to the charts folder for the "Path to publish"

     ![](azure-do-artifact.png)

-11. Test this by clicking "Save & queue" and providing a comment
+11. Click on 'Triggers' and toggle 'Enable continuous integration'
-12. Click on "Builds" to check result
+12. Test this by clicking "Save & queue" and providing a comment
-13. Enable Continuous integration for the build definition.
-Edit the build definition and you will find this setting under "Triggers"
+13. Click on "Builds" to check result

 #### Create Deployment Pipeline